Kenya Coffee History

 This variety is named after the highest peak of Mount Kenya.
 It is a tall plant with features equivalent to those of SL28.
 These features resist Coffee Berry Disease, Bacterial Blight of Coffee, and Leaf Rust.
 It was developed in 2010 by the Coffee Research Foundation.
 The distinction between Batian to Ruiru 11 is that Batian was established to have a greater taste form and still contain the same disease tolerance as Ruiru 11.
 Batian has an excellent yield at high altitudes, especially if competent farming practices are incorporated.
 It also has a high-speed maturation period; hence early benefits flow for the farmers.

 Kenyan coffee has Strictly Hard Bean (SHB) and High Grown (SHG) coffee status.
-Coffee in Kenya is grown in areas with an altitude of 1400 to 2000 meters above sea level.
-The coffee beans take time to mature at this altitude, increasing the nutrients.
+Kenyan Coffee Beans are grown in areas with an altitude of 1400 to 2000 meters above sea level.
+The coffee beans mature at this altitude, increasing the nutrients.

 Kenyan coffee is graded differently.
-Coffee is graded based on the bean’s size, shape, and weight.
-There are about 8 coffee bean grades in Kenya and are later classified on a numerical reference system on a scale of 1-10.
+Throughout the history of Coffee in Kenya, cherries have been graded based on the bean's size, shape, and weight.
+There are about eight coffee bean grades in Kenya, and they are later classified on a numerical reference system on a scale of 1-10.
 1 is the best and finest, and 10 is the least.

 Kenya Coffee Grades types: